 For the years ended December 31,

-2020 2019
+2021 2020

-The expenses relating to leases of low-value assets (Including the expenses relating to short-term leases of low-value assets) \$10,017 \$13,194
+The expenses relating to leases of low-value assets (Including the expenses relating to short-term leases of low-value assets) \$36,206 \$10,017

 For the rent concession arising as a direct consequence of the COVID -19 pandemic, the Group elected not to assess whether it is a lease modification but accounted it as a variable lease payment.
-The Group have applied the practical expedient to the classification for the year ended December 31, 2020 of the subject of the lease related to \$730 thousand.
+The Group have applied the practical expedient to the classification for the year ended December 31, 2021, and December 31, 2020 of the subject of the lease related to \$0 and 730 thousand, respectively.
 Please refer to Note 6(21) for more details.